jibsonline/cs2-server-manager/docs/getting-started/server-setup.md

 # Server Setup

-This page explains how to prepare a machine for CS2 Server Manager and what the installation script expects.
+This page explains how to prepare a machine for CS2 Server Manager and what the `csm` installer expects.

 ## System requirements